 Before delving into the potential benefits of prebiotics for IBS sufferers, it’s crucial to first understand what prebiotics are and how they function.
 Prebiotics are types of dietary fiber that feed the friendly bacteria in your gut.
 They are found in a variety of foods, including whole grains, bananas, onions, garlic, honey, and many others.
 These prebiotics help to promote a balanced and diverse gut microbiota, which is key to overall health.

-En parallèle : What Are the Long-Term Health Benefits of Living in Car-Free Urban Quarters?
+En parallèle : What Are the Health Benefits of Switching to a Standing Desk at Work?

 Several scholarly articles on Google Scholar and PubMed have highlighted the significance of prebiotics in maintaining gut health.
 According to a study published by Crossref in 2019, prebiotics can stimulate the growth and activity of beneficial bacteria in the gut, thereby improving digestion and strengthening the immune system.